Diesel Mechanic Jobs in USA with Visa Sponsorship

 Can I get H-1B sponsorship as a diesel mechanic?

-No, H-1B is not a realistic option for diesel mechanics.
+No, H-1B visa is not a realistic option for diesel mechanics.
 The H-1B requires a specialty occupation that typically needs a bachelor's degree, and diesel mechanic roles don't qualify.
-Your realistic visa options are H-2B for temporary or seasonal positions and EB-3 Skilled Workers for permanent residency.
+Your realistic visa options are H-2B visa for temporary or seasonal positions and EB-3 Skilled Workers for permanent residency.
 Don't let anyone tell you otherwise or charge you money to pursue an H-1B for this role.

 What types of employers are most likely to sponsor diesel mechanics?